FryggFR/WriteUp/TryHackMe/THM-Skynet.md

 log1.txt is wordlist with passwords.
 That means on things : we have to bruteforce miles account !

-### Web enum
+## Webserver
-I use gobuster to enumerate webserver
+I use gobuster to bruteforce folder on the webserver
 ```sh
 gobuster dir -u http://10.10.250.118 -w /usr/share/wordlists/dirbuster/directory-list-2.3-medium.txt
 ```